doyoungkim-ml/doyoungkim-ml.github.io/README.md

-This website is forked from https://seominjoon.github.io/.
+This is the source code for my personal website!
+I borrowed the template from [Jon Barron](https://github.com/jonbarron/website).